abyx/octopress/source/_posts/2014-03-30-writing-more-maintainable-angular-dot-js-directives.markdown

 });
 {% endcodeblock %}

-As you can see above, using `require` means our directive can get a parent's controller and reference it.
+As you can see above, using `require` means our directive can get a parent's controller and reference it (`mailboxesCtrl`), as specified in the Angular docs [here](http://docs.angularjs.org/guide/directive#creating-directives-that-communicate).
 The simpler HTML would now be:

 {% codeblock lang:html %}
 <div mailboxes>